What Other Parents Are Reading

 It's easy to confuse celiac disease with wheat allergy, but they are very different.
 Celiac disease does not cause an allergic reaction.
 With celiac disease, there is a different type of immune system response in the intestines, causing a problem with the absorption of food.

-While people with wheat allergy can usually eat other grains, people with celiac disease cannot eat any food containing gluten.
-Gluten can be found in other grains such as barley, rye, and sometimes oats.
+While people with wheat allergy can usually eat other grains, people with celiac disease cannot eat any food containing gluten, which is also found in other grains such as barley, rye, and sometimes oats.

 Anaphylaxis Is a Life-Threatening Reaction